Guadalupe River State Park

 Guadalupe River State Park is a Texas state park located on a section of the Guadalupe River in Kendall and Comal Counties, northwest of Bulverde, Texas United States and is administered by the Texas Parks and Wildlife Department.
 The land was acquired by deed from private owners in 1974 and was opened to the public in 1983.

-670 acres of 1938.7 acre park is located on the north side of the river and is named the Bauer Unit, after the German couple that settled there in the mid-1800s.
+670 acres of the 1938.7-acre park is located on the north side of the river and is named the Bauer Unit, after the German couple that settled there in the mid-1800s.
 There are no amenities or facilities in the Bauer Unit just trails.
 The Bamberger Trail is named after J. David Bamberger, who sold most of the land that became the Bauer Unit to the State of Texas in 1974.

 Features

 The park has four miles of river frontage for canoeing, fishing, swimming and tubing.
 Other activities include picnicking, hiking, birdwatching and camping.
-There is a 5.3 mile equestrian trail that can also be used for mountain biking.
+There is a 5.3-mile equestrian trail that can also be used for mountain biking.
 There is a two-hour guided interpretive tour of the adjacent Honey Creek State Natural Area.